Slanted and Enchanted: Music and lyrics

 Slanted and Enchanted is noted for its "stripped down" sound and heavy use of distortion.
 Andy Price of Guitar.com described the album's sound as an "aural mess of dishevelled guitar noise, balanced by infectious hooks and a homemade aesthetic," and as a "combination of unkempt, dissonant chord structures, tangled, grubby riffs, tuneful, vibrant melodies and coolly delivered (but earnestly intelligent) lyrics."
 Erik Davis of Spin wrote, "the distortion doesn't come from a can, nor is it 'texture' or 'noise.'
 It's a living thing, snaking through the strumming guitars."
 The original Pavement EPs were recorded without the presence of bass guitar.
 Some tracks on Slanted and Enchanted, such as "Summer Babe", were recorded with bass, while others, such as "Fame Throwa", have detuned guitars substituting for bass guitar.
 Songs such as "Here" are said to be "entirely bass-free."

 Malkmus began to explore alternate guitar tunings, including different variations of Open D and Open G, which have since been dubbed "slacker tunings" due to their appearance on the album.
 Malkmus explained, "We didn't have a bass guitar on the early recordings.
 So tuning down gave us a lower sound but also a fullness to the sound.
 That's where I started.
 Then I simplified even more by bringing my G string up to A. I did a lot of things like that."
-The tracks "In The Mouth a Desert", "Loretta's Scars and Jackals" and "False Grails: The Lonesome Era" are played in CGDGBE tuning.
+The tracks "In The Mouth a Desert", "Loretta's Scars" and "Jackals, False Grails: The Lonesome Era" are played in CGDGBE tuning.
 The tracks "Perfume-V", "Summer Babe" and "Conduit for Sale!" use DADABE tuning.